 Get ready for the trip of a lifetime by taking on what is arguably the best combination of challenge and adventure that we offer.
-This Adventure Cycling classic, first run in the 1980s, is definitely a bucket list ride.
+This Adventure Cycling classic was first run in the 1980s and has been a favorite ever since.

 Week 1.
 Missoula to Eureka, Montana

 We’ll meet in Adventure Cycling’s hometown, the beautiful and vibrant college community of Missoula, Montana.
 Beginning our journey north, we’ll ride between mountains and lakes through the picturesque Seeley-Swan and Flathead valleys to the ski and summer recreation resort town of Whitefish.
 From there, we’ll continue north, passing through northwest Montana’s Tobacco Valley to Eureka, our last stop before crossing the Canadian border at Port of Roosville to begin our trip through southern British Columbia.